Nikolaos G. AndronikosPartner

 - Barclays on its strategies to improve its capital ratios after the financial crisis;

-- France Telecom (now Orange) in the strengthening of its balance sheet and repositioning by representing the underwriters on its €15 billion rights issue (then the largest European rights issue ever) and the presenting bank on its €7 billion acquisition of the minority interests in Orange and by advising France Telecom on its €3.9 billion acquisition of the minority interests in Wanadoo, the ensuing €1.25 billion IPO of PagesJaunes (then the year’s largest IPO in France) and its subsequent private equity sale, and the acquisition of the minority interests in Equant by way of a synthetic merger (first of its kind in France); and
+- France Telecom (now Orange) in the strengthening of its balance sheet and repositioning by representing the underwriters on its €15 billion rights issue (then the largest European rights issue ever) and the presenting bank on its €7 billion acquisition of the minority interests in Orange and by advising France Telecom on its €3.9 billion acquisition of the minority interests in Wanadoo, the ensuing €1.25 billion IPO of PagesJaunes (then the year’s largest IPO in France) and its subsequent private equity sale, and the acquisition of the minority interests in Equant by way of a synthetic merger (first of its kind in France);

 - Thomson (now Technicolor) on the Silverlake PIPE investment and on one of the first electronics joint ventures in China, with TCL International Holdings, and its ultimate exit from that venture.

-He advised the project sponsors and the project in the development, financing and operation of the $1.2 billion OCP crude oil pipeline, including its concession and foreign investment arrangements (the first major infrastructure project financing completed in Ecuador) and the $2.4 billion Ocensa crude oil pipeline in Colombia (then the year’s largest financing in Latin America), among other.
+He advised the project sponsors and the project in the development, financing and operation of the $1.2 billion OCP crude oil pipeline, including its concession and foreign investment arrangements (the first major infrastructure project financing completed in Ecuador) and the $2.4 billion Ocensa crude oil pipeline in Colombia (then the year’s largest financing in Latin America), among others.